kamaleshRohitian/React/README.md

 #React mini-project
 #we can see the selected companies sensex details in bar chart
-#admin can view all the users login details in pie/bar chart
+#admin can view all the users login details in pie/bar chartgit

+#git commit check